Perimenopause Symptoms: How to Know If It's Your Hormones

 What Actually Helps

 I won't pretend supplements and lifestyle changes don't matter.
 They do.
 Regular exercise, stress management, and good sleep habits are foundational.
 Cognitive behavioral therapy has real evidence for managing hot flashes and insomnia.
+Some women also find that IV vitamin therapy helps bridge the energy gap while they're figuring out next steps.

 But those strategies address symptoms at the margins.
 They don't replace the hormones your body has stopped producing enough of.

 Hormone replacement therapy is the most effective evidence-based treatment for perimenopause symptoms.
 That's not my opinion.
 That's the position of the Canadian Society of Obstetricians and Gynaecologists, The Menopause Society, and every major guideline body.
-For women under 60 or within 10 years of menopause, HRT is considered first-line treatment.
+For women under 60 or within 10 years of menopause, HRT (Hormone Replacement Therapy) is considered first-line treatment.

 If you've heard scary things about HRT (the cancer risk, the heart disease warnings), this is worth knowing.